BattletechModders/JK_Rarity/Z_Sab_JK_RarityTables/ReadMe.txt

 Does it work with other 'Mech/Vee mods?
-As mentioned at the start, this was originally designed to work with the JK_Variants mod (which adds 70+ new 'Mech variants and 35+ new Vehicle variants to the existing chassis), but during the testing, there was interest expressed in expanding the viable candidates to things like the Bloody Doves' 'Mechs, SolahmaJoe's 'Mechs and Colo's work () and Dr Banzai's Helm Core Resurgence is on the horizon (many new variants using upgraded tech).
+As mentioned at the start, this was originally designed to work with the JK_Variants mod (which adds 75+ new 'Mech variants and 55+ new Vehicle variants to the existing chassis), but during the testing, there was interest expressed in expanding the viable candidates to things like the Bloody Doves' 'Mechs, SolahmaJoe's 'Mechs and Colo's work (), Dr Banzai's Helm Core Resurgence is on the horizon (many new variants using upgraded tech) and the 3025 Extended mod.

 NOTE : I do not include any of these mods in the file, they must be downloaded individually.
 This mod will ONLY modify the Tags for the various MechDef_ files that it finds.